Greetland

-In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Greetland like this:
+Historical records from 1870–1872, documented in John Marius Wilson's Imperial Gazetteer of England and Wales, describe Greetland as a village and chapelry in the Halifax parish, West Riding of Yorkshire.
+The village is noted to have been situated 1 mile west of the Elland railway station and 3 miles south-southwest of Halifax.

-"Greetland, a village and a chapelry in Halifax parish, W. R. Yorkshire.
-The village stands 1 mile W of Elland r. station, and 3 SSW of Halifax; and has a post office under Halifax.
-The chapelry is part of the township of Elland-cum-Greetland.
-Pop.
-2, 584.
-There are stone quarries, and several large woollens, worsted, and cotton mills."
+It had amenities such as a post office under Halifax's jurisdiction during that period.
+The chapelry formed a part of the Elland-cum-Greetland township.
+The population at the time was 2,584, with local industries including stone quarries and several large mills producing woollens, worsted, and cotton.

 History

-The village of Greetland may have been the site of a Roman settlement named Cambodunum.
-A Roman altar stone dated to 208 AD was found in 1597 at Bank Top, Greetland.
+The origins of Greetland may trace back to a Roman settlement, potentially identified as Cambodunum.
+This hypothesis is supported by the discovery of a Roman altar stone, dated to 208 AD, found in 1597 at Bank Top in Greetland.

-The village was served by the Greetland railway station from 1844 to 1962.
+From 1844 to 1962, Greetland was served by the Greetland railway station.